 - fewer cars and less congestion around the school results in safer walking, scooting and cycling routes

-An up to date school travel plan shows that your school or college is taking responsibility for the safety and fitness of the young people in their care.
-A travel plan identifies the travel issues for your school, requests changes that would make routes to school safer for walking and cycling, and sets out the travel activities during the year to encourage active travel and to better manage car use and parking, and safe use of public transport.
-In Croydon we encourage schools to create their STP via the STARS accreditation scheme.
+An up to date STP shows that your school or college is taking responsibility for the safety and fitness of the young people in their care.
+An STP should identify the travel issues for your school, requests changes that would make routes to school safer for walking and cycling, and sets out the travel activities the school will run during the year to encourage active travel and to better manage car use and parking, and safe use of public transport.

 There are plenty of travel activities which count towards STARS accreditation and it’s more than likely that your school is already engaging in many such as: